HewlettPackard/terraform-provider-oneview/docs/r/server_profile_template.html.markdown

 * `storage_paths` - (Optional) A list of host-to-target path associations.

 * `volume` - (Optional) Contains properties describing a volume to be created.
 This attribute is required when defining a new volume to be created, but is not used when an existing volume is attached.

-Os Deployment Settings support the following:

-* `os_deployment_plan_name` - (Optional) Identifies the OS deployment plan.

-* `os_volume_uri` - (Optional) Identifies the OS deployment plan.
-Use GET /rest/os-deployment-plans to retrieve the list of available OS deployment plans.

-* `os_custom_attributes` - (Optional) Identifies the custom attributes to be configured with the OS deployment plan.

 ## Attributes Reference